 What is Wechat?

-WeChat has risen to become the most popular social and mobile app in China where it has over 1.1 billion active users.
+WeChat has risen to become the most popular social and mobile app in China where it has over 1.1 billion registered accounts.
 The platform was developed by Chinese technology conglomerate Tencent (China’s first globally known internet brand) in January 2011 and has seen massive annual growth in users and popularity since.
 WeChat was the first application within China that offered users the ability to send voice messages.
 In addition, it was also the first application to anticipate the switch to mobile based platforms.
 This allowed it to beat local competition, such as RenRen, (The Chinese Facebook) in active users and downloads.

 The app is available on Android, iPhone, Blackberry and Windows Phone platforms.
 Due to its mass number of users and high download rate it has grown to become one of the most popular social apps in the world, and a valid competitor to other global comparable mobile apps such as WhatsApp and Viber.